Amish A Naik, MD, PhD

 Whether you’re a pro athlete, student athlete, or weekend warrior, if you play sports, you’ll benefit from sports medicine.
-Amish Naik, MD, PhD, is an orthopedic surgeon and sports medicine specialist who treats athletes of all ages and levels at Alta Orthopedics in Millburn, New Jersey.
+Amish Naik, MD, PhD, is an orthopedic surgeon and sports medicine specialist who treats athletes of all ages and levels.
 Sports medicine helps you repair injuries in a timely fashion so you can return to your game.
 Your doctor and physical therapist also teach you new, more efficient ways to move to reduce your risk of future injuries.
-Set up a sports medicine consultation at Alta Orthopedics by phone or via the online form today.
+Set up a sports medicine consultation with Amish Naik MD PHD Orthopedic Surgery by phone or via the online form today.

 Sports medicine concentrates on the types of injuries that you’re most likely to suffer if you’re an athlete.
 Dr. Naik underwent specialized training to work with professional and amateur athletes.
 He helps them recover from injuries so they can play again and teaches them ways to avoid injuries.